Who is the California Predoctoral Program for?

 What the Program Provides

-Interested students should submit their application to the Interim Dean of Graduate Education, Elizabeth Lowham, firstname.lastname@example.org by February 18, 2022.
+Interested students should submit their application to Dr. Jane Lehr, Director of the Office of Student Research, firstname.lastname@example.org by February 18, 2022.

 Selected scholars will be notified in June each year.